When applying to register a trade mark, you must use the classification system to specify the goods and/or services you'll be using it on.

 Make sure you select the right class or classes for your trade mark.

-For example; If you use your trade mark on alcohol, you’d need to select the right class for its intended use, as:
+If you use your trade mark on alcohol, you’d need to select the right class for its intended use, as:

 - class 1 covers alcohol used in chemicals